Archaeology and Planning

 Planning a Development

-Development across Greater Manchester is guided by the National Planning Policy Framework (Ministry of Housing, Communities and Local Government, July 2021), which sets out the government’s planning policies for England and how these are expected to be applied.
+Development across Greater Manchester is guided by the National Planning Policy Framework (Department for Levelling Up, Housing and Communities, September 2023), which sets out the government’s planning policies for England and how these are expected to be applied.
 The policies governing development management of the historic environment and archaeology is outlined in Section 16 of the National Planning Policy Framework, Conserving and Enhancing the Historic Environment.

 GMAAS staff are always pleased to provide initial advice to applicants, their agents or archaeological contractors on the archaeological issues that may affect a development proposal.
 Consultation with GMAAS is strongly advised at the earliest opportunity when preparing a planning application to ensure that appropriate consideration has been given to archaeological matters.